April, 2rd, 2019

 Although you may have applications that do not fall within the parameters of the new regulations, considering AWEF compliant equipment could save energy and money in the long run.

 Next date to note - July 10, 2020

-July 10th of 2020 is the official compliance date for low temperature condensing units and unit coolers.
+July 10th of 2020 is the official compliance date for low temperature condensing units, low temperature self-contained units and both medium and low temperature unit coolers.